-The luscious, rolling chain of Chianti hills that straddle the provinces of Florence, Siena and Arezzo, have characterised this area since the beginning of time.
+The luscious, rolling chain of Chianti hills that straddle the countryside of Florence and Siena, have characterised this area since the beginning of time.
 From a historical point of view, across the centuries, the Chianti area consisted of the municipalities of Gaiole, Radda and Castellina, otherwise known as the Lega del Chianti.
 Founded in 1384 by the Florentine Republic, the League's coat of arms bore the (still renwoned) black rooster.
 With the creation of the wine-making area in 1932, the area known as Chianti expanded substantially.

 The history of Chianti has always been deeply linked to the wines and other first-rate products, making it the perfect destination for a journey through traditional Tuscan food and wine: the towns in the area make up the production zone of world-renowned Chianti DOCG red wine.
 The Sangiovese variety, at the heart of Chianti Classico, stretches over the hills of this territory, leaving space here and there for sheltered towns and villages whose streets emit the aromas of the nearby wine cellars.